denisemartini/ModPop/log_ModPop_analysis.md

 --help, display this help and exit
 --version, output version information and exit
 ```
-so, the path to sabre to use in my script would be: `/nesi/project/uoo02327/denise/sabre-master/sabre`.
+So, the path to sabre to use in my script would be: `/nesi/project/uoo02327/denise/sabre-master/sabre`.
-Now, to go back and get a barcodes file ready for sabre, which should be in this format (tab-delimited):
+Now, going back to get a barcodes file ready for sabre, which should be in this format (tab-delimited):
 ```
 CCACCGT   SI-COD01_6_CB67BANXX.fq
 GAACAAT   SI-COD02_6_CB67BANXX.fq